siddharthaxroy/test/content/_index.md

 ------

-Siddhartha Roy is an environmental engineer, research scientist, and author at Virginia Tech.
+Siddhartha Roy is an environmental engineer and research scientist at Virginia Tech.
 He conducts research at the nexus of drinking water, public health and environmental justice.

 [{{< figure src="/img/ted.JPG" position="center" style="border-radius: 8px;" caption="Learn more about Sid." captionPosition="right" captionStyle="color: red;" >}}](/about/)